mxli630/Tail_Aware_POD/README.md

   Core functions implementing POD, weighting, sampling, and ROM construction

 - `external/`
-  Example setup borrowed from [DPFEHM](https://github.com/lanl/DPFEHM):
-  steady-state 2D Darcy flow with a random Gaussian log-permeability field (via KL expansion), including a **caprock with vertical fractures**
+  Contains the setup for a **steady-state 2D Darcy flow** example with a random Gaussian log-permeability field (via KL expansion), including a **caprock with vertical fractures**.
+  This example was adapted from [DPFEHM](https://github.com/lanl/DPFEHM), and the necessary file has been copied here so that the repository runs standalone.

 - `brute_force_sampling.jl`
   Generates **10,000 brute force samples**, used for:
   - Identifying tail events
   - Building a reference test set

+- `generate_tail_sample.jl`
+  Runs the **LDT-based sampling**:
+  - Computes the LDT optimizer
+  - Shifts the mean to the optimizer and samples around it
+  - Applies importance and tail weights
+  - Produces weighted snapshots for ROM construction

 - `reduced_model.jl`
-  Runs the **LDT-based sampling** and constructs the Reduced Order Model using weighted POD
+  Constructs the **Reduced Order Model** from the LDT-based samples (e.g., builds the reduced POD basis and solves the reduced problem).

 ---